BruzsaLaszlo/betfair_ApiNG/README.txt

 ##### Description:

-This is a maven project containing Java sample code to connect to the Betfair API NG application.
+This is a maven project containing Java sample code to connect to the Betfair API NG aping.application.

 It requires:
   -Apache Maven 3 (3.0.3)